MaterializeInc/materialize/doc/user/content/ingest-data/source-creation-lifecycle.md

     weight: 39
 ---

 Sources are used to ingest data into Materialize.
-When a new sources is created, it needs to transition through different stages until they become ready to be queried.
+When a new sources is created, it needs to transition through different stages until it becomes ready to be queried.
 For large datasets it can take some time until the initial data load has been completed and the source can be queried.

 To avoid bad surprises during source creation, like blocking queries, it's essential to follow a few steps and monitor that one step completed before going to the next.
 There are three main stages a source needs to go through before it becomes healthy: initial data load, rehydration, and catching up with new data.
 Unless all three steps have completed successfully, queries reading from a source may just hang and appear to do nothing.
 These steps usually complete within a few minutes.
 But for very large sources that contain hundreds of GB of data, it can take up to an hour or even several hours to complete.